 See the birthplace of Freddie Mercury

-If you love Queen, don’t miss out on the chance to see where Freddie Mercury was born – it is located right in the city center, so you won’t miss it!
-(Or just search Freddie Mercury’s birthplace on Google Maps).
+If you love Queen, don’t miss out on the chance to see where Freddie Mercury was born.
+The Freddie Mercury Museum is located right in the city center, so you won’t miss it!
 Some people say this might not be the real house (because his father moved several times when Freddie was young), but it’s still a great opportunity to learn a little more about the background and upbringing of this amazing singer!

 Admire the Old Fort

 This is exactly what the name says it is!
-Take a look around a unique piece of history and check out The Old Fort.
+Take a look around a unique piece of history and check out The Old Fort (map).
 This is an old fortification built by the Omani Arabs in 1699.
 It is also one of the oldest buildings in town.

 A more recent addition to the fort is an open-air amphitheatre where you can watch local shows or other events.
 You can ask at the tourist information desk at the fort if there are any upcoming events that could fit into your Zanzibar travel plans.